AJWoStat/LMMCMC/README.md

 Install needs to be done using R CMD build (to build the vignette) and R CMD install (of the tarball).

-Download the main branch to a /some path/LMMCMC.
+Download the main branch to a /some path/LMMCMC

 Using terminal, do

-cd /some path/
+cd /some path/ \n
 R CMD build LMMCMC

 R CMD install LMMCMC_1.1.5.tar.gz